 At a Glance

-- Allow for one-half to three-quarters of an inch of extra space between the shoes and your child’s feet enough wiggle room and not restrict the proper growth of their feet.
-A poor fit could lead to more serious problems later on.
+- Allow for one-half to three-quarters of an inch of extra space between the shoes and your child’s feet.
+This provides enough wiggle room to avoid restricting proper growth.
+A poor fit could lead to serious problems later on.

-- After measuring both feet, when it is time to shop for the shoes, make sure to use the longer foot measurement as the basis for the size.
-Better have an allowance rather than buy a pair that only fits one foot.
+- After measuring both feet and the time has come to shop for shoes, make sure to use the longer foot measurement as the basis for the size.
+A little extra space in one shoe beats buying a pair that only fits one foot.

-- As babies’ feet grow rapidly, make sure to measure their size often.
-During a baby’s first 24 months, it is recommended that foot measurement is taken every 2-3 months in the first 24 mos of age to ensure correct shoe size.
+- Since babies’ feet grow rapidly, be sure to measure their size often.
+During a baby’s first 24 months, it is recommended that the feet are measured every 2 months to ensure correct shoe size.

-- If buying shoes that you plan your child to wear with socks, measure their foot size while wearing them to anticipate the additional length and width needed for proper fit.
+- If buying shoes that you intend for your child to wear with socks, measure the feet while wearing those exact socks to determine the additional length and width needed for proper fit.

-- Before buying shoes online, identify the sizing standard used whether it is in US, UK, or European size to make sure that the size conversion is correct.
+- Before buying shoes online, identify the sizing standard used – is it US, UK, or European? – to make sure that the size conversion is correct.

-- US shoe size is different from European shoe sizes.
-Euro size is also different from UK shoe sizing.
-To convert baby shoes for newborns from the US to the UK, just remember that UK shoes are usually just one-half size lower than US sizes.
+- US shoe sizes differ from European shoe sizes.
+Likewise, Euro sizes also differ from UK shoe sizing.
+To convert baby shoes for newborns from US to UK sizes, simply remember that UK shoes are usually one-half size smaller than US sizes.
 See all international Sizes

 What size shoe does a 6-month-old wear?

 On average, a 6-month-old baby wears 3C size shoes.
-However, we recommend measuring your child’s feet as well as try the shoes on, since the foot size of individual babies may differ widely.
+However, we recommend you always measure your child’s feet as well as try the shoes on, since the foot size of individual babies may differ widely.
 And at this age, proper fit is all-important.
 See Chart.

 What size shoe does a 12-month-old wear?